mrd0x/secblog/src/pages/spoofing-and-attacking-with-skype/index.md

 ![Spoofed-Url](./spoofed_url.png)

-The fake URL is very noticeable, to get past that just create a realistic subdomain.
+The spoofed URL is shown at the bottom of the message.
+To get past that just create a realistic subdomain.
 Example: **google.image.view.evil.com**

 ![Realistic-Spoofed-Url](./realistic_spoofed_url.png)